 I mean, Hillary's nowhere to be found.

-She hasn't had a press conference in what, 277 days now.
+She hasn't had a press conference in, what, 277 days now.

 She's afraid of the media.

-She is not getting anywhere near the crowds what Trump is getting or the showing the enthusiasm that he's showing.
+She is not getting anywhere near the crowds what Trump is getting or showing the enthusiasm that he's showing.

 Trump is altering his schedule.

-Something happens in Baton Rouge, he's down in Baton Rouge.
+Something happens in Baton Rouge.

 He gets invited by the Mexican president.